 Wind Resistance

-Gable roofs can be more susceptible to wind uplift than hip roofs, particularly at gable end walls.
-In Central Missouri, where severe thunderstorms and occasional tornadoes are a reality, proper bracing of gable end is critical.
-The National Weather Service in Springfield tracks severe weather events across our region, and contractors familiar with local conditions know how to reinforce gable ends to meet wind load requirements.
+Gable roofs can be more susceptible to wind uplift than hip roofs, particularly at the gable end walls.
+In Central Missouri, where severe thunderstorms and occasional tornadoes are a reality, proper bracing of the gable end is critical.
+Contractors familiar with local conditions know how to reinforce gable ends to meet wind load requirements.

 Ventilation